 Diabetes is an endocrine condition and deeply connected to diet.
 Though we don’t know how much of an impact diet has on your cat’s chances of developing diabetes, several things are clear.

 It’s speculated that a lifetime of eating high-carbohydrate food continually floods the body with glucose.
-Considering the feline’s naturally repressed insulin response, glucose isn’t utilized effectively and instead goes coursing around the body, wearing out the pancreas and eventually leading to diabetes.
+Considering the feline’s naturally repressed insulin response, glucose isn’t used effectively and instead goes coursing around the body, wearing out the pancreas and eventually leading to diabetes.

 Then there’s obesity.
 Excess body fat increases your cat’s chances of developing diabetes and it can make diabetes worse.
 Fat cells release hormones that inhibit the insulin response, making the condition even harder to control.